pymeasure/leco-protocol/control_protocol.md

 A message consists in two or more frames.
 1. The protocol version (abbreviated with "V" in examples).
-2. The receiver full name.
+2. The receiver full name or Component name, if sender and receiver live in the same Node (Namespace).
 3. The sender full name.
 4. A content header (abbreviated with "H" in examples).
 5. Message content: The optional payload, which can be 0 or more frames.